alexbaramilis/Building-Breather-Part-3/README.md

 # Building Breather (Part 3)

-Breather is an open-source demo iOS app that shows the weather, air pollution and asthma conditions around you.
+Breather is an open-source iOS app that shows the weather, air pollution and asthma conditions around you.
 I'm building the app and writing a Medium series to raise awareness about air pollution and practice some of the latest knowledge I gain about iOS, Swift and programming.